-- 5.f Net servicing fees.
+5.f Net servicing fees.
 Report income from servicing real estate mortgages, credit cards, and other financial assets held by others.
 Report any premiums received in lieu of regular servicing fees on such loans only as earned over the life of the loans.
 Banks should report servicing income net of the related servicing assets' amortization expense.
 Include impairments recognized on servicing assets.
 Also include increases in servicing liabilities recognized when subsequent events have increased the fair value of the liability above its carrying amount.
-For further information on servicing, see the Glossary entry for "servicing assets and liabilities." - 5.g Net securitization income.
-Report net gains (losses) on assets sold in securitization transactions, i.e., net of transaction costs.
-Include fees (other than servicing fees) earned from the bank's securitization transactions and unrealized losses (and recoveries of unrealized losses) on loans and leases held for sale in securitization transactions.
-Exclude income from servicing securitized assets (report in Schedule RI, item 5.f, above) and income from seller's interests and residual interests retained by the bank (report in the appropriate subitem of Schedule RI, item 1, "Interest income)."
+For further information on servicing, see the Glossary entry for "servicing assets and liabilities."

+5.g Net securitization income.
+Report net gains (losses) on assets sold in the bank's own securitization transactions, i.e., net of transaction costs.
+Include unrealized losses (and recoveries of unrealized losses) on loans and leases held for sale in the bank's own securitization transactions.
+Report fee income from securitizations, securitization conduits, and structured finance vehicles, including fees for providing administrative support, liquidity support, interest rate risk management, credit enhancement support, and any additional support functions as an administrative agent, liquidity agent, hedging agent, or credit enhancement agent.
+Include all other fees (other than servicing fees and commercial paper placement fees) earned from the bank's securitization and structured finance transactions.